PaintQuest/paintquest/README.md

 Since this is an open source project and we are sharing everything we can as well share our taste in music as well.
 Feel free to add your songs! :)

 ##Frameworks
-My suggestion of frameworks for this project is the following:
+Suggestions of frameworks for this project are:

 https://www.rethinkdb.com/ <br />
 The open-source database for the realtime web